CIEE - Berlin: Holocaust Studies

 International airfare (varies with point of departure and carrier): $1,200 - $1,600

 SIM card or international cell phone: $30 - $150

 Personal expenses: $625

 Passport: $160 (all students must have a valid passport to participate)

 Wofford Travel Grants

 The Wofford College Travel Grants provide assistance to students who are participating in an Interim Travel/Study program.
 Financial need and academic merit are the principle considerations in awarding these grants.
-Please note that an application for a Wofford Travel Grant does not substitute for the Travel/Study project application for Interim.
+Students who are applying for an Interim travel grant will be informed of their travel grant application status prior to the Interim application deadline.
+Please note that any funding received from a travel grant cannot be used towards the Interim program deposit.

 For More Information

-Visit the CIEE - Berlin: Holocaust Studies: Ruin and Revival of Jewish Life in Central Europe website
+Visit the CIEE - Berlin: Holocaust Studies website